Most Recent Articles In Fashion Scoops

-“I hope the car lines outside will [break up] soon,” said model Toni Garrn, who like many guests hopped out of her limo to climb the hill on foot, as the road to the star-studded event overlooking the Mediterranean was jammed.
+“I hope the car lines outside will Error: Break shortcode syntax invalid soon,” said model Toni Garrn, who like many guests hopped out of her limo to climb the hill on foot, as the road to the star-studded event overlooking the Mediterranean was jammed.

 Sporting a long, white Elie Saab gown featuring a saucy slit that revealed her long bear legs, Garrn quipped it would be “no more than 30 minutes” before she was ready to kick off her Louboutins after the hike.

 The Victoria’s Secret model said she was heading to South Africa next to start a new charity project that will support children via her new collaboration with German denim label Closed.

 “I’m so excited — it’s great to combine fashion with charity,” she enthused.

 Fresh off her promotion for a short film, Rosie Huntington-Whiteley said she was “ecstatic” upon finding Wim Wenders was its director.

 “My two characters are the happy me and the not-so-happy me,” she explained of her dual role in “Celebrate Pleasure.

 “[It’s] a sweet little film about remembering the important and special things in life,” said the model-turned-actress.